diego-lda/qtregpy/README.md

-# gtregpy
+# qtregpy

-This package provides the software tools to implement Gaussian Transform Regression introduced in [Spady and Stouli (2020)](https://arxiv.org/pdf/2011.06416.pdf).
+This package provides the software tools to implement Quantile Transformation Regression introduced in [Spady and Stouli (2020)](https://arxiv.org/pdf/2011.06416.pdf).

 With the tools in this package it is possible to obtain inference and estimation results for conditional distribution, quantile and density functions implied by flexible Gaussian representations.

 For further details, please refer to the original text.